 The good news: There are grants available for women-owned businesses.
 However, none of them come from the federal government.
-Yes, President Obama proclaimed March 2012 as “Women’s History Month” but he did not announce government funds earmarked for women’s business purposes.
-The federal government does not award grants to women-owned (or any other) small businesses to help them get started or to grow, period.
+Yes, President Obama proclaimed March as “Women’s History Month” but he did not announce government funds earmarked for women’s business purposes.
+The federal government does not directly award grants to women-owned small businesses to help them get started or to grow, period.

 There is still good news: Opportunities and Resources for Women-Owned Business do exist even if they don’t come from Washington DC.
 The Office of Management and Budget (OMB) did say that the president's proposed budget would help women-owned businesses because it would support growth and lending, give small businesses greater access to credit, and reduce small business taxes.
-So we can reasonably expect a more favorable business environment in the coming year.
+Expect a more favorable business environment in the coming year!

-You can (and should) ignore advertising pitches that claim they can get you federal funding (they can't) and focus your efforts on real opportunities for women entrepreneurs.
-Women are occupying more and more high-level executive positions as well as starting new businesses at a very high rate.
+Ignore advertising pitches that claim they'll get you federal funding.
+Focus on real opportunities for entrepreneurs.
+Women are occupying more and more high-level positions as well as starting new businesses at a very high rate.
 And they're getting a boost from the woman who heads up the SBA: